DiegoG1019/D_API/README.md

 All three pieces of data must be correct before a new session can be opened for you on request.
 A new session can be requested via `GET:*/api/v1/auth/newsession`, after which you'll receive a JWT you can then use via `GET:*/api/v1/auth/renew` to obtain a request token, which you can use to access your account's services.

 ### Endpoints

+The following is a list of all endpoints in this API, along with the type of response and Http Status Code they return.
+For more info on response types, view the section below this one.

 * API/v1/data